cidgoh/DataHarmonizer/README.md

 DataHarmonizer is programmed to reference the "non-commercial-and-evaluation" handsontable license "for purposes not intended toward monetary compensation such as, but not limited to, teaching, academic research, evaluation, testing and experimentation"; if this application is used for commercial purposes, this should be revised as per https://handsontable.com/docs/license-key/

+DataHarmonizer javascript, python and other code (which is not part of Handsontable) is covered by this license:

 [MIT](LICENSE)